vuetifyjs/mcp/README.md

 To add new features or extend existing ones:

-1. Add or update service methods in the appropriate service file
+1. Add or update service methods in the appropriate service file.
-2. Register the tool in the corresponding tools file
+2. Register the tool in the corresponding tools file.
-3. Build and test your changes
+3. Build and test your changes.

 ## MCP SDK Integration